BnMcGn/snakes/README.md

 Homepage
 ========

-Pygen can be found here: [https://github.com/BnMcGn/pygen](https://github.com/BnMcGn/pygen)
+Snakes can be found here: [https://github.com/BnMcGn/snakes](https://github.com/BnMcGn/snakes)

 Installation
 ============

-Copy the files to your-local-quicklisp-project-dir/pygen and load with `(ql:quickload 'pygen)`.
+Copy the files to your-local-quicklisp-project-dir/snakes and load with `(ql:quickload 'snakes)`.

 Examples
 ========